 Model Dermatology has been validated in several academic studies involving several prestigious university hospitals worldwide (i.e. Researchers from Korea, the United States, Chile, and Greece participated in the validation studies).
 The algorithm has been trained using delicately balanced datasets.

 The performance was comparable with that of dermatologists in the experimental settings when the diagnosis was made solely with clinical photographs.
 For diagnosing suspected skin lesions, the performance of our multiclass algorithm was comparable with that of dermatology residents in the real-world setting.
-We demonstrated augmented intelligence in the first prospective randomized clinical trial.
+We demonstrated augmented intelligence in the prospective randomized clinical trial.

 - Assessment of Deep Neural Networks for the Diagnosis of Benign and Malignant Skin Neoplasms in Comparison with Dermatologists: A Retrospective Validation Study.
 PLOS Medicine, 2020

 - Performance of a deep neural network in teledermatology: a single‐center prospective diagnostic study.
 J Eur Acad Dermatol Venereol.
 2020

 - Keratinocytic Skin Cancer Detection on the Face using Region-based Convolutional Neural Network.
 JAMA Dermatol.
 2019